KuJoe/KToYS/README.md

 //Upgrading:<br />
 1) Overwrite the current PHP files in the directory (install.php is not needed).
+2) If there is an associated upgrade file (i.e. upgrade_1_4.php would be for version 1.4) then delete the INSTALL.LOCK file and run that upgrade file.
+If there is more than one upgrade file make sure to run them in order and delete the INSTALL.LOCK file between upgrades.

 //Recommended:<br />
 ******At this time there is no password authentication or anything preventing somebody else from using this script on your website and altering your database.
 Please do one of the following.******<br />